Do I actually need social media?

 Run Facebook ads.

-There are so many strategies just through Facebook advertising you can get started with, but again, it makes sense to just start small!
+There are so many strategies just through Facebook advertising you can get started with.
+But again, start small!

 If you’re new to social media, specifically to Facebook and/or Instagram, you can run Facebook Page Like ads.
 This is a great way to gain more followers on your social media platforms.
 When you create a Facebook ad, as long as your Instagram is linked to your Facebook, the ads will also go to your account on Instagram.